ksiebel/microservices-ci/Readme.md

 **Infrestructure as code**

-> Create a folder within the project with the docker-compose name or something similar and enter into it.
+Create a folder within the project with the docker-compose name or something similar and enter into it.

+> $ mkdir docker_compose
+> $ cd docker_compose

-> Then execute
+Then execute

 > $ yo jhipster:docker-compose

 This will create all the needed files to bring the application up and running.